learn-bioinformatics/bash-examples/README.md

 `parallel` allows you to easily run the same script on different samples.

-Here is a dummy sample processing script that takes a sample name as an input and does something:
+Here is a dummy sample processing script (e.g. `process_sample.sh`) that takes a sample name as an input and does something:

     #!/usr/bin/bash